St. Louis bullfight riot

 This photoillustration from the front page of the June 6, 1904 issue of the St. Louis Republic newspaper illustrates the burning of the Norris Amusement Company arena during the St. Louis bullfight riot contemporary to the 1904 World's Fair.

-On June 5, 1904, thousands rioted in St. Louis, Missouri north of the 1904 World's Fair after a bullfight was canceled by court order.
+On June 5, 1904, thousands rioted in St. Louis, Missouri, north of the 1904 World's Fair, after a bullfight was canceled by court order.
 The St. Louis bullfight riot injured a handful of people and burned down the Norris Amusement Company arena, disrupting the World's Fair for one day.

 Background

-Promoter Richard Norris advertised bullfights on June 5, 1904, capitalizing the spirit of the World's Fair.
+Promoter Richard Norris advertised bullfights on June 5, 1904, capitalizing on the spirit of the World's Fair.
 He built an eponymous 16,000-seat arena, and contracted Spanish bullfighter Manuel Cervera Prieto and 35 others.
 Norris sold more than 8,000 $1 tickets.

 Bullfighting was illegal in the United States and the state of Missouri.
 The St. Louis Humane Society pleaded with governor Alexander Monroe Dockery to "avert this flagrant outrage upon the civilization of the State of Missouri and of the United States."
 Religious organizations including the Congregational State Association of Missouri joined them.
 Under pressure one day before the fight, Dockery ordered St. Louis County's prosecuting attorney to arrest all violators of the state's anti-bullfighting law.